studioespresso/craft-date-range/README.md

 - Show a start time field
 - Show an end time field

+When the field is set to required, both start & end date (and if enabled time) will be required.

+## Default time values
+Since a PHP ``DateTime`` object also has a time value, wether you entered on or not (or wether you have to option enabled to show the fields or not), the plugin tries to be smart  in which time values get saved.

+When you enable either or both time fields, that value will off course be safed.
+For fields that don't have time options set, ``00:00:00`` will get saved.

 ## Templating
 When using the field in your template, you have access to both `start` and `end` properties, as well as:
 - `isPast`: returns `true` if the `end` property is past the current date & time.